nikman21/neuranote/README.md

 # NeuraNote

-NeuraNote is a collaborative note-taking application.
+NeuraNote is a note-taking application similar to notion and obsidian md.
 Follow the steps below to get the project running locally.

 ## Getting Started